• Menu

 The Palazzo Doria Pamphilj

-Nestled on Via del Corso, the Palazzo Doria Pamphilj houses in an exceptional setting one of Rome’s finest private art collections.
+Located on the Via del Corso, the Palazzo Doria Pamphilj houses one of Rome’s finest private art collections in a stunning historical setting.

 💡 Practical information 💡